CommonAccord/GitForLaw/Model/GitForLaw-Model-Taxonomy.md

 This is an effort to outline a comprehensive naming system (taxonomy) for transacting - modelling an ecosystem of contracts.
 It is not yet formatted as wiki markdown, which would allow easy navigation among elements.

+It is useful to first put this in context.
+The ontology is treated as an approximation; it is intended to be extended, iterated, refactored.
+We anticipate that this will happen in a number of ways:

+1. By New Data - aka "experience" with the solutions.
+Parties are free to tweak Paradigms by overriding.
+This informally extends the ontology.
+Data methods can identity these variations and propose them back to participants and maintainers.
+The solution grows broader and deeper.
+Patterns may show the way to better ontologies leading maintainers to refactor the solutions.

+1. By Reference to other Ontologies.
+There are many existing ontologies, some of which have substantial traction.
+For instance the ISO-LEI for legal entities (a subclass of "Persons").
+This is a multilayered semi-structured effort, for instance schema.org covers all categories.

+1. By historical Data - Machine learning analytics on existing contracts and activity provides ontologies that emerge from the data.
+These are important for guiding a future-oriented ontology as well as for understanding existing arrangements.

+1. By Pull-Request - Others are likely to have more knowledge about ontologies.
+Please make suggestions.

 ## See also
 ### [https://github.com/CommonAccord/GitForLaw/blob/master/Model/ContractTypes-Taxonomy.md]